Skip to main content

 Active consumer proposal?

-Some B-lenders will consider an active proposal if you're current on payments.
-Private lenders are more flexible.
-Once the proposal is paid off and discharged, options widen significantly.
+Some B-lenders will consider an active proposal if you are current on payments, and private lenders are more flexible still.
+Insured financing requires the proposal to have been fulfilled for at least two years, with two years of re-established creditSagen.
+Once it is paid off and discharged, options widen significantly.

 Can I improve my credit while in the mortgage?